shaik1002/biggitlabbomb/doc/api/search.md

 DETAILS:
 **Tier:** Premium, Ultimate

-This scope is available only when [advanced search is enabled](../user/search/advanced_search.md#enable-advanced-search).
+**Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - Moved to GitLab Premium in 13.9.

-The following filters are available for this scope:
+Filters are available for this scope:

-- `filename`
+- Filename
-- `path`
+- Path
-- `extension`
+- Extension

 To use a filter, include it in your query.
 For example: `a query filename:some_name*`.
 You may use wildcards (`*`) to use glob matching.